mishalmittal3092/Data-Analysis-and-science-GFG-course/Introduction-to-MYSQL/README.md

-This folder contains all MySQL queries, practice codes, and datasets used during my SQL learning journey as part of the GFG (GeeksforGeeks) Course.
+This folder contains all MySQL queries, practice codes, and datasets used during learning journey as part of the GFG (GeeksforGeeks) Course.
 <br/>
-It covers fundamental to intermediate SQL concepts with hands-on query implementation.

 The Folder Contains:
 <br/>